Request a demo and see what’s inside:

-Everyone receiving care has a right to be treated fairly, with respect, as an equal and without discrimination, with dignity and with their views and wishes made central to any decisions that have to be taken.
-Failure in any one aspect infringes their human rights as legally defined by the Human Rights Act 1998.
+Everyone receiving care has a right to be treated fairly, with respect, as an equal and without discrimination, with dignity and with their views and wishes made central to any decisions that they must take.
+Otherwise their human rights will be at risk of being breached.

 Key points you need to know on this topic.

 Detailed information on all matters in this topic.